 (4) The Company requires directors and high-ranking executives (as defined by the SEC) to notify the Board of Directors or a person designated by the Board of Directors, such as the Chairman of the Board, the Chairman of the Audit Committee, and the Company Secretary, of any purchase or sale of the Company's shares at least 1 day in advance of such transaction.
-(5) Directors, executives, employees, and employees of the Company are prohibited from using inside information of the Company or companies with which they are doing business, which they have learned in the course of their duties, to buy, sell, offer to buy, offer to sell securities of the

-Company or joint ventures for their own benefit or the benefit of others, and must comply with applicable laws.
+(5) Directors, executives, employees, and employees of the Company are prohibited from using inside information of the Company or companies with which they are doing business, which they have learned in the course of their duties, to buy, sell, offer to buy, offer to sell, or induce others to buy, sell, offer to buy, or offer to sell securities of the Company or joint ventures for their own benefit or the benefit of others, and must comply with applicable laws.
 However, the Company encourages directors, executives, and employees to hold shares for at least 3 months from the date of their last purchase of the Company's securities, except for the sale of the Company's shares purchased under the rights in the Warrant.